Zasilkovna/WooCommerce/ai-docs/index.md

 - The module boundary is the PSR-4 namespace.
 Each subdirectory of `src/Packetery/Module` is one module, and the classes that stand directly in that directory are the module `packetery-module-root`.
+- Three modules hold fewer lines than the threshold, but they hold more public members than the member threshold, or every other module depends on them.
+They have a document of their own:
+  `packetery-module-framework`, `packetery-module-entityfactory` and `packetery-module-blocks`.
 - The counts of each module come from a run of the map tool with the namespace split, while the committed map in `ai-docs/ast` holds one project for each PSR-4 root.
 Test directories are excluded from every count.